FavioJasso/LogicStudio/README.md

 ## Roadmap for Academic Use

-### For Professors
-- Auto-generated truth tables and step-by-step derivations for classroom display
+- [Shipped] Auto-generated truth tables and step-by-step derivations for classroom display
-- Print- and projector-friendly themes; large-font/contrast modes
+- [Shipped] Projector-friendly theme and large-text mode; print styles
 - Assignment mode with rubrics, partial credit, and auto-grading for mechanical steps
-- Export to PDF/LaTeX/CSV for handouts, archives, and LMS uploads
+- [Shipped] Export to PDF/LaTeX/CSV for handouts, archives, and LMS uploads
 - Item banks with randomization and multiple versions to reduce sharing/cheating
 - Class analytics: common errors, time-on-task, and learning outcomes alignment